FuturisticCake/qroute/compiled/README.md

 ## Compiling qroute

-Use the compilation bash script:
+Use the compilation bash script (you'll need to have [pkg](https://www.npmjs.com/package/pkg) installed to compile!)

 ```shell
 ./compiled/compile.sh